 - Home Improvement

-How to Get Rid of Metal Stains in a Swimming Pool
+How to Remove and Prevent Metal Stains in a Swimming Pool

 This article including the video at the end explain how to:

 2. Get rid of metal stains in 5 steps

 3. Treat pool water with metal compounds and

 4. Remove metal compounds in your water to avoid metal staining.

 Precisely, metal stain problems are very common in pools with lots of metal components in the water.
 Metal stains come in different colors including: Black, green, rusty brown, orange, and yellow; which may occur on different spots of the pool such as: